 This course enables students to further develop their knowledge and skills in visual arts.
 Students will use the creative process to explore a wide range of themes through studio work that may include drawing, painting, sculpting, and printmaking, as well as the creation of collage, multimedia works, and works using emergent technologies.
 Students will use the critical analysis process when evaluating their own work and the work of others.
-The course may be delivered as a comprehensive program or through a program focused on a particular artform (e.g. photography, video, computer graphics, information design).
 Projects in this course include acrylic and watercolour painting, clay sculpture, printmaking, and drawing in a variety of media.